Smart spending can help reduce the overall cost of college

 • Taking advantage of federal student loans, if your student is eligible.

-*Contributions of up to $10,000 are deductible annually from New York State taxable income for married couples filing jointly; single taxpayers can deduct up to $5,000 annually.
-New York State tax deductions may be subject to recapture in certain circumstances such as rollovers to another state's 529 plan, nonqualified withdrawals, or withdrawals used to pay elementary or secondary school tuition, registered apprenticeship program expenses, or qualified education loan repayments as described in the Disclosure Booklet and Tuition Savings Agreement.
+**Contributions of up to $10,000 are deductible annually from New York State taxable income for married couples filing jointly; single taxpayers can deduct up to $5,000 annually.
+New York State tax deductions may be subject to recapture in certain circumstances such as rollovers to another state's 529 plan, nonqualified withdrawals, withdrawals used to pay elementary or secondary school tuition, rollovers to a beneficiary's Roth IRA account, or qualified education loan repayments as described in the Disclosure Booklet and Tuition Savings Agreement.
 State tax benefits for non-resident New York taxpayers may vary.
 Please consult your tax advisor about your particular situation.